Road trip: Southwest Wisconsin

 Pendarvis in Mineral Point: Costumed interpreters give tours of the restored miner’s cottages from mid-May through October.

 For more, see Beauty in Mineral Point.

 Badger Mine & Museum in Shullsburg: It's open Wednesday-Sunday from Memorial Day through Labor Day.

 Gravity Hill: From Shullsburg, drive south on County Road U two miles, past Rennick Road.
 Stop just short of the farm-field gate on the right and put car into neutral.
 Watch for other cars.

 National Brewery Museum in Potosi: It's open from Wednesday to Sunday.

 Mining Museum/Rollo Jamison Museum in Platteville: It's open daily from May through October.
 It's at 405 E. Main St., just east of downtown.

 First Capitol in Belmont: It's open Wednesday-Sunday from mid-June through Labor Day.
 Admission is free.

-Shopping: Mineral Point, Darlington and Platteville have Bargain Nooks, non-profit resale stores that carry almost exclusively cut-rate Land's End catalog returns.
+Shopping: Mineral Point, Darlington and Platteville have Bargain Nooks, non-profit resale stores that carry mostly cut-rate Land's End catalog returns.